How to Make a Budget in 7 Easy Steps

 If you prefer to operate in the 21st century, there are numerous apps to help you track your new budget.

-Personal Capital is the one of the best budget apps for those following the 50/30/30 rule (and it’s free!).
+Personal Capital is a good budgeting app for those following the 50/30/30 rule (and it’s free!).
 It allows you to set a spending target and alerts you to progress throughout the month.
 It also automatically breaks expenses down into categories for you, so you can easily see where your money is going.

 Other popular free options include Mint and PocketGuard.
-Alternatively, I’ve been using You Need A Budget since college, but it does have a monthly fee – unlike the other options listed here which are free.
+Alternatively, I’ve been using You Need A Budget since college, but it does have a monthly fee – unlike the other options listed here.

 Can’t find a worksheet or app that works for you?
 Or do you just love being creative?
 Bullet journals allow you to bring organization and beauty to your budget tracking.

 Get a quality notebook, check out some bullet journal layouts for inspiration, and design your unique budget journal.

-Now, choose your tracking method, and let’s get to work.
+Now, choose your tracking method and get to work.

 Step 3: Figure Out Your After-Tax Income